ckohnke/lance-a-bot-docker/README.md

         * Allow for separate TCG and VG channels (and prereleases?)
     * Make calendar optional / Allow user to select calendar.
     * Make carpool option optional.
-* Auto-delete channel(s) once an event is marked as complete (tournament uploaded by the TO) + arbitrary time
+* ~~Auto-delete channel(s) once an event is marked as complete (tournament uploaded by the TO) + arbitrary time~~
+    * Doesn't happen automagically.
+Might need to generalize more before can run automatically.
 * Non PCOM events (Battlefy / Challonge)
     * Battlefy doesn't appear to have an API to tap into and it's horrible to scrape.
     * Challonge might be "better," but marginally.